 - 1 tablespoon lemon juice

-- Preheat the oven to 450 and line a baking sheet with parchment paper.
+- Preheat the oven to 450 and line a sheet pan with parchment paper.

-- Remove the tray from the oven and flip the fennel.
-Add the white beans to the tray and return the tray to the oven and roast for another 5 minutes or until the fennel starts to brown.
+- Sprinkle the white beans onto the fennel and then sprinkle the whole pan with salt and pepper.
+Return the pan to the oven and roast for another 10 minutes or until the fennel starts to brown.
 Remove from the oven and set aside.

 - Prepare the parsley mixture by combining the olive oil, lemon juice, parsley, salt and pepper in a small bowl until whisk well.

 - Pour the parsley mixture over the warm fennel and white beans, toss lightly and serve.